Norreanea/planarian-elac2-scripts/README.md

 ## Citation

 If you use these scripts, please cite:
 > Dutta A., Zaremba A., Samelak-Czajka A., Marszalek-Zenczak M., Trybus M., Osuch M., Figlerowicz M., Jackowiak P. Knockdown of *Smed ELAC2* in *Schmidtea mediterranea* results in delayed regeneration and a reduced accumulation of the small non-coding RNA, 5′ tiRNA-Gly-GCC.
-Nucleic Acids Research (2025).
 Manuscript DOI: (to be added upon acceptance)

 ---